How HBO’s ‘McMillions’ got the whole story of McDonald’s epic Monopoly game conspiracy

 The other story

 For years, Lazarte and Hernandez had been pitching this project as the greatest McDonald’s crime story that no one’s ever heard.
 That ended on July 28, 2018, when The Daily Beast published a story by Jeff Maysh chronicling the conspiracy.
 It went viral almost immediately, and within days had its film rights snapped up by Fox, with Ben Affleck and Matt Damon attached.
 At first, after years of working on this same story, it felt like a gut punch.
-But they had put enough work into it, and crucially, had enough exclusive interview agreements with past winners and others, that it soon became clear this could play to their advantage.
+But they had put enough work into it and, crucially, had enough exclusive interview agreements with past winners and others that it soon became clear this could play to their advantage.

 “After having a full-blown meltdown, Brian and I relaxed knowing we had so much of the story, access no one else has, and that’s when we started to talk to (production company) Unrealistic Ideas, and subsequently HBO, and we were off to the races.”

 As it’s done with series like Chernobyl and Watchmen, HBO is also producing a companion podcast for McMillions.
 It will allow Hernandez and Lazarte to dig a bit deeper into the cast of characters and stories that weren’t quite ready for prime time.
-“The story was so sprawling that there are a lot of things that hit the cutting-room floor that are still great stories, but didn’t quite fit into the flow of the series, so we wanted to be able to talk about that in the show,” says Hernandez.
+“The story was so sprawling that there are a lot of things that hit the cutting-room floor that are still great stories but didn’t quite fit into the flow of the series, so we wanted to be able to talk about that in the show,” says Hernandez.
 “People will hear new things about the case and stuff that’s not in the show.”